heymeepo/morpeh.startup/README.md

 Ensure that you have imported the [VContainer](https://github.com/hadashiA/VContainer) package and define ```VCONTAINER``` in *Project Settings -> Player -> Scripting Define Symbols*

-Now, to create an EcsStartup, you need to pass the current ```LifetimeScope``` to its constructor.
-Specify all the necessary dependencies in the constructors of your systems or features.
+Now, to create an EcsStartup, you need to pass ```VContainerResolver``` with the current ```LifetimeScope``` to its constructor.
+Specify all the necessary dependencies in the constructors of your systems and features.

 You can use the methods with the 'Injected' postfix to add your systems using the container.
 However, you still have the option to add systems manually.